cesmele/astrology/README.md

 Running this program in the command line:

     • to run this program, be sure both astrology_simulator and people.txt are downloaded
-    • open your computer terminal with the folder containing the 2 files can type in the
+    • open your computer terminal with the folder containing the 2 files and type in the following the enter:
-    following:
         - for mac: python3 astrology_simulator.py people.txt
         - for windows: python astrology_simulator.py people.txt
     • complete the directions shown in the terminal after the program runs